milewdev/TinyMock/README.md

     root.mock = require("TinyMockJS").mock
     ```

-- Use the mock function to create mock objects and run a test:
+- In general, use the mock function to create mock objects:
     ```CoffeeScript
     describe "Something", ->
       it "does something", ->